Salton Sea

-During the early 20th century the lake would have dried up, except that farmers used generous amounts of Colorado River water for irrigation and let the excess flow into the lake.
+During the early 20th century, the lake would have dried up, except that farmers used generous amounts of Colorado River water for irrigation and let the excess flow into the lake.
 In the 1950s and into the 1960s, the area became a resort destination, and communities grew with hotels and vacation homes.
 Birdwatching was also popular as the wetlands were a major resting stop on the Pacific Flyway.
 In the 1970s, scientists issued warnings that the lake would continue to shrink and become more inhospitable to wildlife.
 In the 1980s, contamination from farm runoff promoted the outbreak and spread of wildlife diseases.
 Massive die-offs of the avian populations have occurred, especially after the loss of several species of fish on which they depend.
 Salinity rose so high that large fish kills occurred, often blighting the beaches of the sea with their carcasses.
 Tourism was drastically reduced.

 After 1999, the lake began to shrink as local agriculture used the water more efficiently, so less runoff flowed into the lake.
 As the lake bed became exposed, the winds sent clouds of toxic dust into nearby communities.
-Smaller amounts of dust reached into the Los Angeles area and people there could sometimes smell an odor coming from the lake.
 The state is mainly responsible for fixing the problems.
 California lawmakers pledged to fund air-quality management projects in conjunction with the signing of the 2003 agreement to send more water to coastal cities.
 Local, state and federal bodies all had found minimal success dealing with the dust, dying wildlife, and other problems for which warnings had been issued decades before.
-At the beginning of 2018, local agencies declared an emergency and, along with the state, funded and developed the Salton Sea Management Program.

-In 2020, Palm Springs Life magazine summarized the ecological situation as "Salton Sea derives its fame as the biggest environmental disaster in California history".
+In 2017, the Salton Sea Management Program was developed by the state.
+The Torres Martinez Desert Cahuilla Indians partnered with the state to restore shallow wetlands along the northern edge of the sea in 2018.
+Construction began in 2021 on the 4110 acre Species Conservation Habitat (SCH) restoration and dust suppression project on the small delta of the New River.
+In 2025, water began flowing into the first 2,000 acres of the SCH complex of shallow ponds.